tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-6.md

 -emit=llvm to compare the various levels of IR involved.
 Also try options like [--print-ir-after-all](../../WritingAPass.md#ir-printing) to track the evolution of the IR throughout the pipeline.

+So far, we have worked with primitive data types.
+In the [next chapter](Ch-7.md), we will add a composite `struct` type.